 Bias in coaching

-We spoke with Master Coach (MCC) Soni Bhattacharya around the impact of our own person bias in our heads.
-Checking in with what assumptions or bias you may be bringing into a coaching conversation is key.
-A bias can limit the areas of the clients world you explore.
-Supervision is a great way to get feedback on your coaching and bias you may be brining in.
+We spoke with Master Coach (MCC) Soni Bhattacharya about the impact of our own personal bias in our heads.
+Checking in with what assumptions or biases you may be bringing into a coaching conversation is key.
+A bias can limit the areas of the client’s world you explore.
+Supervision is a great way to get feedback on your coaching and the bias you may be bringing in.